 Strategic Trade Controls (4 credits)

-Our alumni have used the skills they learned through our program in the following sectors and organizations:
+Alumni of the financial crime management program have used the skills they learned in the following sectors and organizations:

 - Homeland Security Investigations (HSI)